Prohack101010/basically-mobilecontrols/docs/SETUP.md

 haxelib git basically-mobilecontrols https://github.com/Prohack101010/basically-mobilecontrols
 ```

-Once this is done, go to your Project File, whether that be a build.hxml for Haxe Projects, or Project.xml for OpenFL and Flixel projects, and add `hscript-iris` to your libraries
+Once this is done, go to your Project File, whether that be a build.hxml for Haxe Projects, or Project.xml for OpenFL and Flixel projects, and add `basically-mobilecontrols` to your libraries

 ---